tombetthauser/art-stuff/README.md

-# 🌻 Visual Art Portfolio
+# 🌻 Visual Art Projects

 Select individual artworks and ongoing projects from my personal visual art practice.
 My studio practice is currently based at the Verge Center for the Arts in Sacramento, CA where I am an ongoing studio resident.

 For more information on my background please visit my [LinkedIn](http://linkedin.com/in/tombetthauser/).
 For information regarding my exhibition record please see my CV (link coming soon).

+I do have an [Instagram page](https://www.instagram.com/tombetthauser/) that I maintain for professional purposes.
+That said I don't personally enjoy using social media so I'm in the progress of automating my account via a separate script project.

 ***

-## Visual Art / Studio Projects
+## Current Project Links

 [Studio Images Blog Feed](https://tombetthauser.github.io/studio_blog/) | [Project GitHub Repo](https://github.com/tombetthauser/studio_blog)